Revolutionary Organization 17 November: Prison

-In early January 2014, Christodoulos Xyros, one of the imprisoned leaders of the organization, escaped from prison.
+In early January 2014, Christodoulos Xiros, one of the imprisoned leaders of the organization, escaped from prison.
 On 6 January, he failed to report to the police after leaving prison under the condition to report to the police every day, which he did six times in 18 months.
 He was taken into custody while riding a bicycle in the southern suburb of Anavyssos in early January 2015.

-In 2018 the group's alleged hitman Dimitris Koufontinas was moved from Korydallos Prison to a low security agricultural facility after the prison council approved his parole request, citing exemplary behaviour.
+In 2018 the group's alleged hitman, Dimitris Koufontinas, was moved from Korydallos Prison to a low security agricultural facility after the prison council approved his parole request, citing exemplary behaviour.

 2021 hunger strike

 On 8 January 2021, at 63 years of age, Koufontinas entered a hunger strike with the demand of transfer to Korydallos Prison after being sent to a high security prison in Domokos.
-On 22 February whilst in intensive care at Lamia Hospital Koufontinas started to reject water and medical care, forcibly removing a catheter from his arm before the courts issued an order to force feed the prisoner a few days later, a practice condemned by many, including a Greek union of doctors as torture.
+On 22 February whilst in intensive care at Lamia Hospital Koufontinas started to reject water and medical care, forcibly removing a catheter from his arm before the courts issued an order to force feed the prisoner a few days later, a practice condemned by many, including a Greek union of doctors, as torture.
 It was reported that on 5 March, Koufontinas had to be resuscitated due to kidney failure.
-Koufontinas ended his hunger strike on 14 March after 65 days despite his demands not being met.
+Koufontinas ended his hunger strike on 14 March after 65 days, despite his demands not being met.

 Street demonstrations were held in multiple cities across Greece as well as attacks against property has been claimed in support of Koufontinas, including a demonstration outside of president Katerina Sakellaropoulou's home and vandalism of buildings belonging to Action 24 TV station and the office of Education Minister Niki Kerameus with paint and projectiles by multiple groups of protesters.
-Many in the public sphere have shown support for Koufontinas including Miguel Urbán, a co-founder of Podemos and film-maker Costa-Gavras.
+Other left-wing activists have shown support for Koufontinas, including Miguel Urbán, a co-founder of Podemos, and political filmmaker Costa-Gavras.